-To ensure this Toolkit meets agency needs, outlined below is a guidance on developing a robust roles and responsibilities model.
-The model is specific to data (i.e. excludes information management) and describes the roles in functional terms rather than using traditional role titles (e.g. Data Custodian, Data Steward, Data Owner, Data Sponsor).
+To ensure this Toolkit meets agency needs, outlined below is an adapted version of the Custodianship Model.
+The adapted model is specific to data (i.e. excludes information management) and describes the roles in functional terms rather than using traditional role titles (e.g. Data Custodian, Data Steward, Data Owner, Data Sponsor).
 The purpose of this is to ensure that people are assigned responsibility for undertaking these functions, and to allow agencies to assign these functions in ways that work for them.
-A more comprehensive list of roles can be found in the Data Governance roadmap template.